 - Units that are too large can result in higher installation costs, poor operation, early breakdowns and short life span.
 Peaks and valleys in home comfort can also result–in other words, hot one minute, too cold the next.

 Poor sizing also doesn’t remove the necessary humidity from your indoor air.
-If you’re ready for new air conditioning, contact our staff at Stack Heating and Cooling.
+If you’re ready for new air conditioning, contact our staff at Stack Heating, Cooling, Plumbing and Electric.
 We will properly size your A/C unit and give it to you in writing.
 Contact us with all your home comfort questions–we’re always ready to help.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
 For more information, click here to download our free Home Comfort Resource guide.